shrugalic/advent_of_code/README.md

-# advent_of_code
+# Advent of Code
-My attempts to solve some years/days of https://adventofcode.com
+My attempts to solve the [Advent of Code](https://adventofcode.com) puzzles